 To ensure objectivity and transparency in research and to ensure that accepted principles of ethical and professional conduct have been followed, authors should include information regarding sources of funding, potential conflicts of interest (financial or non-financial), informed consent if the research involved human participants, and a statement on welfare of animals if the research involved animals.

-Authors should include the following statements (if applicable) in a separate section entitled “Compliance with Ethical Standards” when submitting a paper:
+Authors should include the following statements (if applicable) in a separate section entitled "Compliance with Ethical Standards" on the title page when submitting a paper:

 Disclosure of potential conflicts of interest

 Please note that standards could vary slightly per journal dependent on their peer review policies (i.e. double blind peer review) as well as per journal subject discipline.
 Before submitting your article check the Instructions for Authors carefully.

 The corresponding author should be prepared to collect documentation of compliance with ethical standards and send if requested during peer review or after publication.

 The Editors reserve the right to reject manuscripts that do not comply with the above-mentioned guidelines.
 The author will be held responsible for false statements or failure to fulfill the above-mentioned guidelines.

 Authors must disclose all relationships or interests that could have direct or potential influence or impart bias on the work.
 Although an author may not feel there is any conflict, disclosure of relationships and interests provides a more complete and transparent process, leading to an accurate and objective assessment of the work.
 Awareness of a real or perceived conflicts of interest is a perspective to which the readers are entitled.
 This is not meant to imply that a financial relationship with an organization that sponsored the research or compensation received for consultancy work is inappropriate.
 Examples of potential conflicts of interests that are directly or indirectly related to the research may include but are not limited to the following: